gakalmar/Notes/14_OOP with C#.md

                                 public string Title { get; set; }
                                 public string Origin { get; set; }
                             }

+                - **Read-only:**
+                    - A property that can only be read, not set (except in the constructor or initialization context).
+                    - It ensures that the property can't be modified with external code:

+                            public class Person
+                            {
+                                public string Name { get; }

+                                public Person(string name)
+                                {
+                                    Name = name;
+                                }
+                            }

+                - **Init-only:**
+                    - allow properties to be settable at the time of object creation but immutable thereafter with the `init` accessor
+                    - more flexible way of read-only, because we can set the initial value at each object initialization:

+                            public class Person
+                            {
+                                public string Name { get; init; }
+                            }

+                            // Usage:
+                            var person1 = new Person { Name = "Alice" };
+                            var person2 = new Person { Name = "Goeorge" };

+                            // This won't work:
+                            person1.Name = "Bob"; // This line would cause a compile-time error

+                - **Computed properties:**
+                    - They don't store a value directly, but a calculation, that returns a value (based on other fields' or propery values):

+                            public class Rectangle
+                            {
+                                public double Width { get; set; }
+                                public double Height { get; set; }

+                                // Computed property
+                                public double Area
+                                {
+                                    get { return Width * Height; }
+                                }
+                            }

             - **Methods** (eg `MakeDeposit()` ):
                 - They are functions attached to the object
                 - Special methods: